“You know I was so depressed the other day, I don’t think you’ll understand what depression feels like.”

 The ultimate goal of these tips to overcome stress is balanced work-personal life, and the resilience to hold u under pressure and meet challenges bang on.

-- Avoid or reduce the consumption of nicotine and drinks containing caffeine and alcohol.
+- Avoid or reduce the consumption of alcohol, nicotine and drinks containing caffeine.
 Caffeine and nicotine are stimulants and end up in increasing the level of stress rather than reduce it.

 - When you indulge in physical activity, it metabolizes the excessive stress hormones and restores your body and mind to a calmer and more relaxed state.